Pre-owned assets charge

 Paragraph 12(2) actually says ‘where in any year of assessment a person is resident in the UK but is domiciled outside the UK, this Schedule does not apply to him unless the property is situated in the UK’.
 This could either mean that Sch.15 applies unless the person is not domiciled throughout the tax year or that it does not apply if he is not domiciled at any time in the tax year.

-'Note that certain property not situated outside the UK is treated as excluded property for inheritance tax purposes under S.6 or S.48 IHTA 1984; but is presumably still potentially exposed to the pre-owned asset regime.'
+'Note that interests in UK open-ended investment companies (OEICs) and authorised unit trusts, although not situated outside the UK, are treated as excluded property for inheritance tax purposes under S.6 or S.48 IHTA 1984; but are still potentially exposed to the pre-owned asset regime.

 see Paragraph 10